Resources for Local Businesses

 - Franchise Fund is a multi-year commitment by the Golden State Warriors, United Airlines, and WRMSDC to provide Corporate-readiness training and MBE certification to Black, Indigenous, and People of Color (BIPOC)-owned small businesses.

-- SF Shines Construction Grant $5,000; applications are accepted as long as funds are available.
-Grant funds for storefront improvements construction projects such as minor tenant improvements, awnings, and equipment.
+- SF Shines Construction Grant: $5,000.
+Applications are accepted as long as funds are available.
+Grant funds are available for storefront improvements and construction projects, including minor tenant improvements, awnings, and equipment.

-- Storefront Vandalism Relief Grant $2,000, applications accepted as long as funds are available.
-The City is offering up to $2,000 for businesses that experienced vandalism of their storefronts.
+- Storefront Vandalism Relief Grant: $2,000.
+Applications are accepted as long as funds are available.
+The City is offering up to $2,000 for businesses that have experienced vandalism of their storefronts.
 Incidents must have occurred on or after July 1, 2020.

-- Office of Small Business $10K ADA Grant The $10,000 grant can reimburse the merchant or pay for accessible furniture, fixtures, equipment, or a CASp inspection.
+- Office of Small Business: $ 10,000 ADA Grant.
+The $10,000 grant can reimburse the merchant or cover the cost of accessible furniture, fixtures, equipment, or a California Accessible Self-Service Inspection (CASp) inspection.

 - Nonprofit grants and funding – Find funding opportunities for arts, youth, employment, health, housing, and wellness services in San Francisco.